 Between three and six months old, you should move on to obedience training.
 After your puppy has learned how to walk confidently on a leash you should teach him basic obedience commands like, sit, stay, come and drop/lie down.

 Your Beagle puppy is a hound and will want to explore every scent he comes across.
 He will pick up scents and be totally focused on them which could lead to him running into traffic or getting lost.

 Don’t be in a rush.
-If he is mostly focused on you during walks on leash, obeys commands quickly and enthusiastically, and immediately looks at you whenever you speak to him then you might consider letting him off the leash in public, but not beforehand.
+If he is mostly focused on you during walks on a leash, obeys commands quickly and enthusiastically, and immediately looks at you whenever you speak to him then you might consider letting him off the leash in public, but not beforehand.

 Training Beagle puppies may seem hard in the beginning but Beagles are loyal and intelligent dogs.
-You just have to lay down the law early on, thoroughly teach them the basic obedience commands, and of course let them know that you are the leader of the pack.
+You just have to lay down the law early on, thoroughly teach them the basic obedience commands, and of course, let them know that you are the leader of the pack.

 Beagle Crate Training – It’s Critical!

 Are you tired of mopping up pools of pee on the floor, or worse still, stepping in smelly, steamy little piles of puppy poop?
 If so, understanding Beagle crate training should be of great interest to you!